huri000/SwiftEntryKit/README.md

 #### User Interaction
 The entry and the screen can be interacted by the user.
 User interaction be can intercepted in various ways:

-An interaction (Any touch whatsoever) with the entry delays it's exit by 3s:
+An interaction (Any touch whatsoever) with the entry delays its exit by 3s:
 ```Swift
 attributes.entryInteraction = .delayExit(by: 3)
 ```